r-hub/blog/content/post/2022-02-21-code-style/index.md

 Most style guides will have some preferences regarding code spacing, or "breathing".

-{{< tweet 1504499938302046214 >}}
 {{< tweet 1486396341542481922 >}}

 Another excellent resource is [Jenny Bryan's useR!
 2018 keynote *"Code Smells and Feels"*](https://github.com/jennybc/code-smells-and-feels).
 It's more focused on code structure and commenting.

 ### General resources

 The resources listed below are books without a free version online.
 Hopefully libraries and used book stores can help.

 {{< tweet 951152160435310592 >}}

 -   [The Art of Readable Code by Dustin Boswell, Trevor Foucher](https://www.goodreads.com/book/show/8677004-the-art-of-readable-code) can be (even for those who do not view it as a beach read :cocktail:), a short, light and actionable read.

 -   [Refactoring by Martin Fowler](https://www.goodreads.com/book/show/44936.Refactoring) is an inspiration for the aforementioned keynote talk by Jenny Bryan.
     It defines code smells and refactoring techniques.
     See also the blog post ["Explaining Variable" by Pete Hodgson](https://blog.thepete.net/blog/2021/06/24/explaining-variable/) (heard of via [Jenny Bryan](https://twitter.com/JennyBryan/status/1412140590842597385)).

 -   [The Programmer's Brain by Felienne Hermans](https://www.goodreads.com/book/show/57196550-the-programmer-s-brain) gives a perspective on e.g. how code smells or bad naming influence cognitive load.
     It is full of practical tips.

 ## Tools